The Innisfree Commandments

 The intentional act of fostering a work environment where every team member feels as though they belong, their voices are heard and their opinions matter.
 Remember, it hurts to feel left out or ignored.

 - Checking Out Paranoid Fantasies

 Paranoia is distrust of an individual or group based only on your feeling-it is about what you think others are thinking, without any proof.
-When you have suspicions about the intention of behaviors of others, check out your feelings with the individual or group before jumping to conclusions.
+When you have suspicions about the intentions of behaviors of others, check out your feelings with the individual or group before jumping to conclusions.
 By checking out your paranoid fantasies, you can identify, reduce, or eliminate your suspicions.

 - Sharing A Resentment

 A resentment is a negative feeling toward an individual or group, that you feel, treated you poorly or unjustly.
-When you hold on to a resentment, negative feelings can fester and grow.
+When you hold on to resentment, negative feelings can fester and grow.
 Rather than holding on to the resentment, share that resentment with the person or group involved.
-In cooperative work environments, you should not fear judgement or retaliation.
-When you release the pent-up negative feelings, the relationship can be restored to one of mutual love, sharing and trust.
+In cooperative work environments, you should not fear judgment or retaliation.
+When you release the pent-up negative feelings, the relationship can be restored to one of mutual love, sharing, and trust.
 A team member may respond no to your request to share a resentment.”
 Should this happen, you might want to check in again later.

 Confidentiality offers protection that information about the feelings or experiences of someone else will not be shared unless the person gives you permission to do so.
 Keeping conversations private creates a safe and caring environment for everyone.